RFoe/coasync/README.md

 ## Usage

 ### when_any/when_any algorithm
- ** when_all is a awaitable generator that returns a awaitable that completes when the last of the input awaitables completes.
+ -- `when_all` is a awaitable generator that returns a awaitable that completes when the last of the input awaitables completes.
 It sends a pack of values, where the elements of said pack are the values sent by the input awaitables, in order.
- ** when_any is a awaitable generator that returns a awaitable that completes when the first of the input awaitables completes[or throws].
+ -- `when_any` is a awaitable generator that returns a awaitable that completes when the first of the input awaitables completes[or throws].
 It sends a variant of values, where the element of that are the value sent by the first awaitable.
 Coasync supports for cancelling an operation, by send stop_request using std::stop_token/std::stop_source
 ``` cpp

 #include "../include/coasync/when_all.hpp"